Battle of Fréteval: Encounter at Fréteval Wood

+Phillip's escape

-One of the reasons kings of the period were so often adverse to pitched battles was that they travelled as an itinerant government and nomadic treasury, which were too valuable to lose on the battlefield.
+One of the reasons kings of the period were so often averse to pitched battles was that they travelled as an itinerant government and nomadic treasury, which were too valuable to lose on the battlefield.
 And since kings of this period often travelled as peripatetic courts, Philip's baggage train contained not just personal effects, such as household furniture but the necessary paraphernalia for government and tax collecting.
 Among the French king's luggage, captured by the English, were his personal seal, and important archival documents such as financial records, domanial charters, payment inventories, and rent and toll receipts.
-Also captured was a great quantity of treasure, 'whose value was immense,' said one French chronicler.
+Also captured was a great quantity of treasure, "whose value was immense", said one French chronicler.
 Philip beat a hasty retreat across the River Epte, and in doing so, the bridge collapsed under the weight of the retreating army.
-This apparently resulted in the French king getting soaked through, which one writer has described as 'a condition which delighted Richard.'
-The English King may have come 'within minutes' of capturing Philip, but, being overly-enthusiastic in his attempt to capture Philip, rode a great distance past the chapel where Philip was actually hiding, allowing him to escape.
+This apparently resulted in the French king getting soaked through, which one writer has described as 'a condition which delighted Richard.
+The English King may have come "within minutes" of capturing Philip, but, being overly-enthusiastic in his attempt to capture Philip, rode a great distance past the chapel where Philip was actually hiding, allowing him to escape.

 Aftermath

+Founding of the Archives Nationale

 The archives, it has been claimed, gave Richard the names and details of all of Philip's spies and agents in the duchy of Aquitane, as well as Angevin deserters to the French.
 And at least one contemporary chronicler, it has been said, "dwelt lovingly" on the French king's humiliation, whilst, possibly in retaliation, Philip sacked the town of Évreux, which was a possession of Philip's erstwhile ally, John, as well as local churches.
 French chroniclers however, and perhaps less surprisingly, tended to gloss over Philip's rout at Fréteval; one covered it in a single sentence.
 This was not unusual; small skirmishes like Fréteval were often recorded by chroniclers whose side won and ignored by those who lost.

 Richard, although he was never to return to England, dispatched the captured French archives to London, where they were deposited in the Tower.
 As a result of this battle, Philip became the first French king not to take his archives on campaign with him, as had been customary, but to create the Trésor des Chartes in Paris for permanent deposit in a newly created new Chancery.
-This has been described as "a first step in maintaining the documentary record of monarchial government."
+This has been described as "a first step in maintaining the documentary record of monarchial government".